 ● Thoracic diaphragm – a sheet of muscle that extends across the base of the chest.
 This muscle is responsible for pushing air in and out of the lungs.

 ● Peroneum longus – This muscle is responsible for stabilising and moving the ankle.
 It connects the top of the fibula to the metatarsal bones in the foot.
 So it’s both a muscle and a tendon.

 Yoga is fantastic for runners because certain poses target several muscle areas at once.
 Yoga also cultivates the psychological ability to push on during uncomfortable moments during a run.
-And vice versa, a healthy running practice can help your Yoga practice.
+And vice versa, a healthy running practice improves bone density and stops arthritis.

 Whether you’re a marathon runner, sprinter, jogger, or trail runner, these 5 Yoga poses may improve your performance and keep you injury-free.

 Warrior Pose (Virabhadrasana)